googlefonts/NunitoSans/README.md

 by Vernon Adams

 Nunito is a well balanced Sans Serif with rounded terminals.
 Nunito has been designed mainly to be used as a display font but is useable as a text font too.
 Nunito has been designed to be used freely across the internet by web browsers on desktop computers, laptops and mobile devices.

+# Changelog

+* v2.500 comes with Cyrillic Pro support.
+Cyrillic was designed by Manvel Shmavonyan.